nodejs/nodejs.dev/src/documentation/0038-node-make-http-requests/index.md

 Axios requires the use of a 3rd party library.

-A POST request is possible just using the Node.js standard modules, although it's more verbose than the two preceding options:
+A POST request is possible just using the Node.js standard modules, although it's more verbose than the above:

 ```js
 const https = require('https')